British Steam merchant

 |Notes on event|

-At 17.21 hours on 3 Feb 1941 the Dione II (Master Robert Squirrell), a straggler from convoy SC-20, was bombed and damaged by a German Fw200 Condor aircraft of I./KG 40 in 55°40N/14°23W.
+At 17.21 hours on 3 February 1941 the unescorted Dione II (Master Robert Squirrell), a straggler from convoy SC-20 due to bad weather since 26 January, was bombed and slightly damaged by a German Fw200 Condor aircraft of I./KG 40 in 55°40N/14°23W.
 This attack was witnessed by U-93 which had spotted the steamer about five hours earlier and unsuccessfully attacked her with a G7e torpedo at 14.10 hours.
 At 23.00 hours, the U-boat tried to attack with gunfire but heavy seas prevented the use of the deck gun and they had to break off the attack after they were sighted and attacked with a single round from the stern gun of the steamer, only firing the 20mm AA gun in the short gun duel.

 If you can help us with any additional information on this vessel then please contact us.